kasos5000/Compile-time-for-loop/README.md

 `Start` – the beginning of the loop.
 `End` – the end of the loop.
 `Inc` – the increment.
-`expr` – a function object, usually passed as a lambda, that has one templated argument of an integral type (C++ 20 generic lambda), like the following:
+`expr` – the main expression: a function object, usually passed as a lambda, that has one templated argument of an integral type (C++ 20 generic lambda), like the following:
 ```cpp
 [/*capture something*/]<IntegralType counter>() {
 		//do something